Technical Reference

 Under the Hood

-A full technical reference for the AI Malware Guardian detection pipeline — architecture decisions, training data, feature vectors, anomaly thresholds, and inference design.
+A complete technical reference for the Guardian detection pipeline — architecture choices, training data, feature vectors, anomaly thresholds, and inference design.

 Two-Layer Detection Pipeline